 1 X 128:128* switchable to / from 2 X 64:64*

-* - with use of the corresponding extension terminals Important: there is no external splitter required in case of using 2 PA probes simultaneously
+* - with use of the corresponding active PA functionality extension adapters Important: there is no external splitter required in case of using 2 PA probes simultaneously

 Initial Pulse: